PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 ### Linux

 Extract the contents of the package.
-It will contain both *eProsima Fast RTPS* and its required package *eProsima Fast CDR*.
+It will contain both *eProsima Fast DDS* and its required package *eProsima Fast CDR*.
 You will have follow the same procedure for both packages, starting with *Fast CDR*.

 Configure the compilation: